danieloran/danieloran.github.io/_posts/2025-02-11-ai-finds-its-voice.md

 Voice AI isn’t the future anymore.
 It’s today.
 And it’s going to radically transform our computers.

-Being able to discuss with the AI what you see on the screen — in the casual way that you talk with a friend — will make computers a lot easier to use.
+Being able to discuss with the AI what you see on the screen — in the casual way that you talk to a friend — will make computers a lot easier to use.
 But more important, it will change what we use them for.

 A conversational computer will not only help you do things — for example, figure out how to use a specific software feature — but also help you *think*, serving as a brainstorming partner, teacher, or even confidant, depending upon the situation.